If you're looking for one of the best road trips in Europe, you NEED to add Transfagarasan to your list.

 Some other attractions to work into your Romania itinerary include:

-- Hunt for Dracula at Bran Castle, Transylvania (bring your garlic…)
+- Hunt for Dracula at Bran Castle.
+You could spend a week in Transylvania at least!

 - The Ice Hotel (Winter only)